gvwilson/sensibleadventures/nardica/nardica.md

 Her heart sank.
 Two women were working side by side in the salvage booth, but both were too old to be who she was hoping to see.

-She was about to turn to go when a familiar voice said, "Hey, Iffy!"
+"Hey, Iffy!"
 She whirled around just in time to be caught up in an enormous hug.
 "Hey,"
 Honesty said more softly,
 her cheek pressed against Iffy's.
-"Micka tol' me she saw y'all come in, an' then I heard about what happen up along th' governor's.
+"Micka tol' me she tuck y'all come in, an' then I twitched what happen up along th' governor's.
-I's worried about you."
+I's worried along by you."

 Iffy returned the hug awkwardly.
-She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair, but it was a good kind of awkward.
+She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair, but it was a good kind of awkward, a *really* good kind that she couldn't stop thinking about.

 "I'm fine,"
 she said,